 - Branch router upgrades and management cost and overhead

 - Digital Experience Monitoring demands from headquarters to the branch office

-These factors have increased the need for more performant and agile networking technologies in the branch office.
+Increased demands and the consumerization of Information Technology need for more agile and speedier network technologies in the branch office.
 Just when IT thought it was going to get easier with the shift to the cloud, they throw this whole “customer experience” into the mix.

 SD-WAN To The Rescue

 SD-WAN technology has become the new de-factor standard for helping businesses upgrade their networks to deal with these challenges.
 The good old days of deploying MPLS or dedicated lines are gone if you care about delivering a superior user experience and being agile.

 The benefits of SD-WAN over legacy WANs include: